-Statement Description Tags zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone, query, server zone Specifies the zone in a BIND 9 configuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. dnssec, zone zone-statistics Controls the level of statistics gathered for all zones. zone, logging
+Statement Description Tags view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. server, query, zone zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. server, query, zone zone Specifies the zone in a BIND 9 configuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone, dnssec zone-statistics Controls the level of statistics gathered for all zones. zone, logging